dbos-inc/dbos-demo-apps/typescript/nextjs-calendar/README.md

 ### Production Builds

-Instead of `npm run dev` it is also possible to run the following sequence of commands to run an optimized "production" build
+Instead of `npm run dev` it is also possible to run the following sequence of commands to launch an optimized "production" build
 ```
 npm install
 npm run build